grpc/proposal/L82-core-event-engine.md

 Yet to be defined:

 * The specific changes required for all wrapped languages
-* Plans to deprecate the gRPC-core-internal completion queue model
+* Plans to deprecate the gRPC-Core-internal completion queue model